bredelings/BAli-Phy/TODO/Unicode.md

 - `ord`, `chr`, `intToChar`, `charToInt`, `integerToChar`, and `charToInteger`
 - `Runtime::RVector` character vectors, now using `std::vector<char32_t>`
+- `Data.Text` construction, unpacking, basic Char-facing operations, length, equality, ordering, concatenation, `toCppString`, and `Data.Text.IO` read/write paths

 Remaining or intentionally limited:

 - `Data.Char` predicates and case transforms are ASCII-only until Unicode category and case-conversion support is designed.
-- Public `Data.Text` indexing, slicing, length, equality, ordering, packing, and unpacking still need a coherent code-point-offset implementation.
+- Future `Data.Text` indexing and slicing operations such as `index`, `take`, `drop`, and `splitAt` should use code-point offsets when they are added.
-- `Text.unpack` and `Foreign.String` substring unpacking still map raw bytes to `Char` values through `CPPString`.
+- `Foreign.String` substring unpacking still maps raw bytes to `Char` values through `CPPString`; `Data.Text.unpack` no longer uses that path.
+- `Data.ByteString` is not a true raw-byte type yet, so `Data.Text.Encoding` remains deferred.
 - `hPutStrRaw`, `hGetLineRaw`, `hGetContentsRaw`, and other raw string APIs remain byte-oriented by design, but callers that expose `[Char]` need UTF-8 decoding.